tnguyen14/github2twitter/README.md

 - `heroku addons:add scheduler`
 - Schedule the scehduler to run `node lib/github2twitter.js` every 10 minutes.

+If there are more than 1 event to update, the updates are staggered out in 1 minute interval by default.
+This stagger interval can be changed through the environment variable.

 ### Environment Variables needed to run

 - `MONGOHQ_URL`